kolibril13/plywood-gallery/README.md

     >>> generate_html(yaml_file="gallery_config.yaml", html_file="index.html")
     ```
 All needed files are now generated.
 * Open `index.html`.
-This can be done eighter by `from plywood_gallery import open_webpage; open_webpage()` or in VS Code select 'Live Preview: Show Preview' in VS Code to start the page with a server.
+This can be done with `from plywood_gallery import open_webpage; open_webpage()`
+ or alternatively in VS Code by clicking 'Live Preview: Show Preview'.
 * Add your code to `gallery.ipynb`.

 * Start crafting!
 * Note: Everytime you change settings in `gallery_config.yaml` the function `generate_html` has to be called.
-This can be done with the also created helper notebook called `build_html`.
+ This can be done with the helper notebook  `build_html.ipynb` that is created by the quickstart.

 # Intended workflow